eadsjr/pgdoc/doc/node/Errors.md

 # pgdoc

 All of the exposed functions of pgdoc can return an error object.
-If the error object is null, then the action completed successfully.
+If the error object has a member error that is `false`, then the action completed successfully.
 Otherwise, it fits the following pattern:

 ``` js
 err.error         // This is true for all error objects.
 Allows a quick check for functions that don't return separate objects.